Community Storyteller · Impact Advisor

 - Practical relational mapping and neighborhood discernment.

-Book Two · The Apologetic
+Book Three · The Apologetic

 Why the pulpit still shapes the world.